marijnh/Eloquent-JavaScript/15_event.md

 selected by clicking the buttons.

-When that works, extend it to style the button for the currently selected tab differently, so that it is obvious which tab is selected.
+When that works, extend it to style the button for the currently selected tab differently so that it is obvious which tab is selected.

 {{if interactive